Content Pooling

 For the SampleTextInput component example above, ten instances of EditText will be created and pre-allocated in the recycling pool.

-Pre-filling content pool
+Pre-filling content poolβ

-If automatic preallocation isn't enough, Litho provides an API that allows for manually pre-filling content pool ahead of time.
+If automatic pre-allocation isn't enough, Litho provides an API that allows for manually pre-filling content pool ahead of time.
 For example, it may be useful when there is a complex component that needs to be displayed on the next screen.
 Pre-filling such component before the user opens the next screen may improve performance.
-In order to manually pre-fill content pool, you should use MountItemsPool.prefillMountContentPool method, as shown in the example below:
+In order to manually pre-fill content pool, you should use MountContentPools.prefillMountContentPool method, as shown in the example below:

 // preallocate 40 TestTextViewPrimitiveComponent components

-MountItemsPool.prefillMountContentPool(androidContext, 40, TestTextViewPrimitiveComponent.ALLOCATOR)
+MountContentPools.prefillMountContentPool(androidContext, 40, TestTextViewPrimitiveComponent.ALLOCATOR)

-The last parameter of prefillMountContentPool is the ContentAllocator, which for convenience, can be stored inside of PrimitiveComponent's companion object:
+, which for convenience, can be stored inside of PrimitiveComponent's companion object:

 class TestTextViewPrimitiveComponent(val style: Style? = null) : PrimitiveComponent() {